iltgg/civ-project/README.md

 I would give this an MIT lisente but I'm pretty sure making this a public repository would break the academic integrity rules or something

-## bridgelib.py
+## bridgeplotlib.py

-`bridgelib` is a library meant for the structural analysis of a simply supported beam bridge.
+`bridgeplotlib` is a library meant for the structural analysis of a simply supported beam bridge.

 ## Documentation WIP